-Pregnancy Week 17: What changes are occurring with your body?
+What changes are occurring with your body?

-As your abdomen continues to grow, it will begin moving other organs around to compensate for the growth of your uterus and baby.
+As your abdomen continues to grow, other organs will move around to compensate for the growth of your uterus and baby.
 The top of your uterus is beginning to appear more rounded and is lengthening.
 Your uterus will begin pushing your intestines up and out towards the side of your abdomen.

-Pregnancy Week 17: How big is your baby?
+How big is your baby?

 Your baby is a little over 5 ¾ inches (14 ½ cm) long and weighs 4 ounces (.11 kg).

-Pregnancy Week 17: What is happening with your baby?
+What is happening with your baby?

-Pregnancy Week 17: What should you plan for this week?
+What should you plan for this week?

-During the course of your pregnancy you may have noticed that your allergies seem to flare up more than before.
+During the course of your pregnancy, you may have noticed that your allergies seem to flare up more than before.
 This is a normal part of pregnancy; however, it is best to consult with your healthcare provider before taking a prescription or over the-counter medication.

-Pregnancy Week 17: Tips for making your pregnancy better
+Tips for making your pregnancy better

-Pregnancy Week 17: Tips for mom’s partner
+Tips for mom’s partner

-Many times couples wonder how they are ever going to afford a baby.
-However, a little planning can make certain parts of parenting a little easier.
-You might want to begin looking into beginning a college fund for your son or daughter.
+Many times couples wonder how they are going to afford raising a child.
+However, a little planning can make certain parts of parenting a bit easier.
+You might want to look into beginning a college fund for your son or daughter.